 Is it Safe to Visit Lebanon Right Now?

-Sadly, it seems that especially Beirut is doomed to be forever synonymous in the international psyche with explosions.
-The city was rocked in August 2020 by a huge, accidental, blast that left over 30 people dead and over a thousand injured.
-The city is experiencing a humanitarian crisis.
+Beirut in particular is doomed to be forever synonymous in the international psyche with explosions.
+The city was rocked in August 2020 by a huge blast that left over 30 people dead and over a thousand injured.
+The city has consequently experienced a humanitarian crisis.

-Since then, the city has slightly recovered, but you can still see the effect of the explosion.
-While it’s technically safe to visit right now, you should regularly follow the news on what’s happening in the country.
+Since then, the city has recovered, but you can still see the effect of the explosion.
+While it’s predominantly safe to visit right now, you should monitor local media to keep up with the current situation.

-We can’t exactly say that it is super safe to visit Lebanon right now though.
+Due to these factors, and the terrorist threat posed by Lebanon’s geographical location, we can’t exactly say that it is super safe to visit Lebanon right now.
 There are too many warnings from governments across the world for us to give an unreserved ‘go-ahead’.
 However, I backpacked it myself in 2017 and felt extremely safe at all times.

 Despite what the media tells you, Lebanon is a great country to visit.
-And if you choose the right area, it’ll be perfectly safe as well.
-To help you make the right decision, we’ve listed the safest places in Lebanon, as well as the no-go areas, below:
+And if you choose the right areas, it’ll be perfectly safe as well.
+To help you make the right decision, we’ve listed the safest places in Lebanon, as well as the no-go areas, below.

-This might come to your surprise, but Beirut, Lebanon’s capital city, is one of the safest places in the country.
-Female travellers can dress normally here, streets are well developed (although incredibly busy) and there’s a pretty cool nightlife scene.
+- Beirut: This might come to your surprise, but Beirut, Lebanon’s capital city, is one of the safest places in the country.
+Female travellers can dress normally here, the streets are well developed (although incredibly busy) and there’s a pretty cool nightlife scene.
 If you want to explore the rest of the country, basing yourself in Beirut is a good idea.
-Stay in the Hamra neighborhood for some cool hipster and university vibes.
+Stay in the Hamra neighbourhood for some cool hipster and university vibes.
+Most of Beirut is safe, but you should avoid wandering south of the sports stadium and the Adnan Al Hakim road.
+There are still some pretty damaged areas.

-Batroun is located north of Beirut and a stunning coastal town.
+- Batroun: Batroun is located north of Beirut and is a stunning coastal town.
 It’s known to be the most attractive, clean, medium-sized town in the region, so you’ll definitely have a blast.
-It’s also a nice getaway from the busy, and not so clean Beirut.
+It’s also a nice getaway from the busy, and not-so-clean Beirut.
 The old port area is still an active fishing port where you will find the locals grilling their fresh catch, preparing the nets, and just generally chilling out by their boats when not out at sea.

 You can’t go to every area of Lebanon.
-You should not be going to these places unless you’re looking for real trouble:
+You should not be going to these places unless you have some serious self-preservation issues.

-- Within 5 kilometers of the border with Syria,
+- Within 5 kilometres of the border with Syria

 - The Hermel area.

-- Even the southern suburbs of Beirut are ‘no-go’ owing to potential crime and extremism.
+- The southern suburbs of Beirut are a ‘no-go’ owing to potential crime and extremism.
+The neighbourhoods of Bir Hassan, Ghobeiry, Chiyah, Haret Hraik, Burj Al Brajne, Mraije, Er Rouais and Laylake are included in this.

 Hezbollah

-The Beqaa Valley is entirely controlled by Hezbollah who functions as the proxy government.
-But it is in fact perfectly safe for travelers and Balbeek is not to be missed.
+The Beqaa Valley is entirely controlled by Hezbollah, which functions as the proxy government.
+But it is in fact perfectly safe for travellers and Balbeek is not to be missed.
 You can even safely visit the Hezbollah museum at Mount Amil in South Lebanon.

-Many governments advise against visiting Tripoli to the North although I, and many other travelers, did visit and found if perfectly safe.
+Many governments advise against visiting Tripoli to the North although I, and many other travellers, did visit and found it perfectly safe.
 The warnings are related to sectarian tensions that occasionally erupt.

 A fair few places in Lebanon aren’t safe for travel.
 That’s very clear.
 Everywhere else – though you should be careful – is open for business!

-Government advice may be practically screaming ‘don’t go to Lebanon!’
+Government advice may be practically screaming ‘Don’t go to Lebanon!’
 But we would disagree.
 There’s not been a war in Lebanon since 1991, the Lebanese-Israeli War lasted just one month and ended in 2006.
-Most bad stuff in this country is spilling over from other conflicts.
+The worst stuff in this country occurs from the residue of other conflicts.
 Still, it’s a very volatile part of the world, so apart from general travel safety tips, here’s some specific safety advice for when you feel like going to Lebanon!

 - Stay aware of the security situation – watch TV, listen to the radio, check Twitter, whatever – things can change quickly.